 In the rest of this paper, we will show that such problems can be avoided by augmenting the redundancy-based fault protection by a real-time health management framework that can perform system-level detection, diagnosis, and mitigation.
-To demonstrate our approach we emulated the necessary components1 of the ADIRU using the hard realtime ARINC-653 Component Framework [15].
+To demonstrate our approach we emulated the necessary components1 of the 777 ADIRU on our hard real-time ARINC-653 component framework [14], [13].
+In order to describe our approach, we will need to briefly describe our component framework.

-4. THE ARINC COMPONENT MODEL
+IV.
+THE ARINC COMPONENT MODEL

-Our approach to Software Health Management is based on a component-oriented architecture that assumes a component model that includes strict rules for component interactions.
-For our research we have defined a specific component model: the ARINC-653 Component Model (ACM) that is implemented by a runtime software layer called the ARINC Component Framework (ACF).
-ACM borrows concepts from other software component frameworks, notably from the CORBA Component Model (CCM) [36], and is built upon the capabilities of ARINC-653 [1]: the state of the art operating system standard used in Integrated Modular Avionics.
-A key concept in ARINC-653 is spatial and temporal isolation among partitions, where partitions host computational processes.
+ARINC Component Framework (ACF) is the runtime software layer that implements the ARINC-653 component model (ACM).
+ACM borrows concepts from other software component frameworks, notably from the CORBA Component Model (CCM) [37], and is built upon the capabilities of ARINC-653 [1], the state of the art operating system standard used in Integrated Modular Avionics.
+Key to ARINC-653 is the principle of spatial and temporal isolation among partitions, see sidebar 1.

-In ACM, a component can have four kinds of external ports for interactions: publishers, consumers, facets (provided interfaces2) and receptacles (required interfaces).
+In ACM, a component can have four kinds of external ports for interactions: publishers, consumers, facets (provided interfaces2) and receptacles (required interfaces), see fig 2.
 Each port has an interface type (a named collection of methods) or an event type (a structure).
-The component can interact with other components through synchronous call/return interfaces (assigned to provided or required ports), and/or via asynchronous publish/subscribe event connections (assigned to publisher and consumer ports).
+The component can interact with other components through synchronous interfaces (assigned to provided or required ports) and/or asynchronous event (assigned to event publisher or consumer ports).
 Additionally, a component can host internal methods that are periodically triggered.

 Unlike CCM frameworks, where the functional logic belonging to a port is executed on a new or pre-existing but dynamically allocated worker-thread, here the port's functional logic is statically bound to a unique ARINC-653 process.
-Therefore, each port can be periodic (i.e. time triggered), or aperiodic (i.e. event triggered).
+Therefore, each port can be periodic (i.e. time triggered) or aperiodic (i.e. event triggered).
 This binding is defined and configured during initialization.
 Given that a provided interface can have more than one method, every method is allocated to a separate process.
 At any time, only one process per component is allowed to be in the running state, thus each process must obtain a component lock before it can execute.
-During design, the developers must identify the real-time properties for each component port, including frequency, deadline, worst case execution time etc.
+During design, the developers must identify the realtime properties for each component port, including frequency, deadline, worst case execution time etc.